bnorm/blog.bnorm.dev/_posts/2020-12-19-writing-your-second-compiler-plugin-part-5.md

 ---

-Next week I'll show how to create a support library for your compiler plugin which can contain annotations and other things needed by your compiler plugin.
-Also I'll give some general guidance on publishing your library to be used in another project.

 I know this article was longer than usual and full of a lot of new things, but see if you can put the pieces together and get something working!
 Can you make it so *all* functions in a *class* or even *file* annotated with `@DebugLog` are transformed?
 (Hint: